Skip to main content

 lsblk

-If no partitions are mounted, the umount command will display not mounted, and no further action is needed.
+If nothing is mounted, umount reports not mounted; no further action is required.

 sync